kevinwang09/blogdown-website/README.md

 # Introduction

 This is a repo for constructing the https://www.kevinwangstats.com/ website.
 Only source codes are stored in this repo, with the serving site being https://github.com/kevinwangstats/netlify_site.
+Due to some legacy issues, I will use https://github.com/kevinwangstats/blogdown-website as the main way to construct my website, while https://github.com/kevinwang09/blogdown-website hosts identical copy of the source code.

-# Instructions
+# Instructions (only works on my pre-configured MacBook laptop)

-1. Edit the website contents and settings.
+1. Make relevant edits in the `blogdown-website` repo.
-2. Run `blogdown::build_site()` to build the site into the `public` subfolder, which contains all the html files.
+2. `git add` whatever files that need to be git-tracked or updated.
+This step was designed to be the only manual step to avoid any accidental changes of the repo and the website.
-3. `git add`, `commit` and `push` the `public` folder to the GitHub repo `kevinwangstats/netlify_site`.
-This triggers the website updates in Netlify.
+3. `cd /Users/kevinwang/GitHub/kevinwangstats-blogdown-website` and run `bash update_site.sh some_commit_message`.
-4. `git add`, `commit` and `push` the source code to the GitHub repo `kevinwangstats/blogdown-website`.
-This git-tracks the source code for the website.
+4. The script will verify the local paths and push the website source codes.
+Then, a R session will be invoked to build the blogdown site, which populates the `public` folder.
+Then the built webpages will be pushed.
+Note that any edits will be pushed to both of my GitHub accounts, `kevinwangstats` and `kevinwang09`; this includes both the source code and the built webpages.